December 27, 2018

 And that is just the surface of 2018's crazy health stories.
 Read on for some similarly eye-widening stories that surfaced this year.

-According to HEALTH, a woman in Russia had a live worm wiggling its way through her face.
-The woman first noticed a bump under her eye, but then it moved above her eye a few days later.
-Ten days later, the bump settled into her upper lip.
-After two weeks, the woman finally went to the doctor, where a living parasite was surgically removed and identified as Dirofilaria repens.
-This parasite typically infects animals, but was likely carried to the woman via a mosquito bite.
+According to the New England Journal of Medicine, a woman in Russia had a live worm wiggling its way through her face.
+The woman first noticed a bump under her eye, but then it moved above her eye a few days later, according to HEALTH.
+Nearly two weeks later, the bump settled into her upper lip.
+Finally, the woman went to the doctor, where a living parasite was surgically removed and identified as Dirofilaria repens.
+This parasite typically infects animals, but was likely carried accidentally to the woman via a mosquito bite.

 Not one, but two cases of this were reported this year.
-The first involved a woman who was told for years that allergies were the cause of her chronically runny nose and severe headaches, HEALTH reports.
+The first involved a woman who was told for years that allergies were the cause of her chronically runny nose and severe headaches, KETV in Omaha reported.
 Doctors later diagnosed her with a cerebrospinal fluid leak caused by a car accident in 2013.
-Since then, she’d been losing approximately eight ounces of fluid a day.
-Her doctors were able to plug her leak using her own fatty tissue.
+Since then, she’d been losing about eight ounces of fluid a day.
+Her doctors used some of her own fatty tissue to stop the leak.

 Another man experienced a non-stop runny nose for over five years.
-People reports that it evened ruined his Thanksgiving meal one year when he nose dripped right on into what he was cooking.
-After many, many failed doctors visits, the man finally received a diagnosis of cerebrospinal fluid leak and a similar tissue repair.
+People reports that it ruined his Thanksgiving meal one year when he nose dripped right on into what he was cooking.
+After many, many failed doctors visits, a doctor finally figured out the man had a cerebrospinal fluid leak.
+He received a similar human tissue repair.

 Live Science reports that a man in China swallowed a spoon on a dare and the utensil got stuck in his esophagus.
-Somehow, this didn’t cause him very much discomfort.
-A year after the spoon swallowing, that same man was punched in the chest and that was when the issues started — namely chest pains and trouble breathing — which prompted him to seek medical care.
-Reportedly, doctors performed a two-hour procedure to remove the spoon and the man is expected to make a full recovery.
+Somehow, this didn’t cause him very much pain or discomfort.
+A year later, the man was punched in the chest and that was when the issues started — namely chest pains and trouble breathing.
+He sought care from doctors, who reportedly performed a two-hour operation to extract the utensil.
+He was expected to make a full recovery.

-After losing her contact lens during a game of badminton, one woman didn’t think too much of the lens until doctors found it 30 years later embedded in her eye lid.
-The only reason this was discovered is because she went to the eye doctor after her left eyelid became swollen and started to droop.
+After losing her contact lens during a game of badminton in 1990, one woman didn’t think too much of it until doctors found last year embedded in her eye lid.
+The woman had seen an eye doctor after her left eyelid became swollen and started to droop.
 Tests revealed she had a cyst in her eyelid, which was surgically removed.
-But inside the cyst was the missing contact lens, Live Science reports.
+But inside the cyst was the missing hard contact lens, Live Science reports.